How local businesses can make a difference to disabled children and young people and their families who are, or would like to be, their customers.

 The Wandsworth Additional Needs Database card (‘WAND card’), is an enhanced provision to help a child or young person from 0 to 18 years old whose needs significantly impact on their ability to get around to shops and services.
 Their special need or disability might be due to one or more of the following: physical disability, major visual or hearing impairment, a chronic physical illness, autistic and communication disorders, learning disability or pre-school delay.

-Launched over five years ago, the WAND card has proved a huge hit with parents, carers and young people who find it saves having to give embarrassing explanations when they are out and about.
+Launched over seven years ago, the WAND card has proved a huge hit with parents, carers and young people who find it saves having to give embarrassing explanations when they are out and about.
 It is helpful to businesses too, to see the card and it can also be used as proof of eligibility for discounts or concessions, where these apply.
 For example, Places for People Leisure Centres offer WAND card holders and a parent or carer, free swimming and up to 50% off other activities and Battersea Park Children’s Zoo offer the WAND card holder and a parent or carer free entry.

 You don’t have to offer a facility to join in the scheme.
-You can join in to help the current 1,000 plus WAND card holders by offering help in other ways.
+You can join in to help the current 1,200 plus WAND and WAND+ card holders by offering help in other ways.
 To be listed as ‘WAND Makers’, businesses need to sign up to support WAND in at least three ways.
 The following list gives examples of how you can help but the scheme is open other ideas from the businesses themselves: